CeIest/Subtitling-Projects/README.md

 -----------------

-• Distraction's releases: Here are included the stylised lyrics for the music releases of [Distraction](https://www.youtube.com/channel/UCZRiXu9UWkOnavBTc8DHq4g).
+• Distraction: Here are included the YouTube-stylised lyrics for the music releases of [Distraction](https://www.youtube.com/channel/UCZRiXu9UWkOnavBTc8DHq4g).

-• FullDive's releases: French translations of teasers / trailers related to the universe of Sword Art Online.
+• FullDive: French translations of teasers / trailers related to the universe of Sword Art Online.

-• Miscellaneous releases: As the title implies, here belong subtitle files I worked on, for a variety of groups.
+• Miscellaneous: As its title implies, here belong subtitle files I worked on, for a variety of groups or for myself.

-• Pasta's releases: PastaPastaPastaPastaPastaPasta
+• Pasta: PastaPastaPastaPastaPastaPasta